Egyptian inspired Dam with beautiful lake views and steeped in nature taking visitors back in time

 3. Step back in time

 Be on the lookout for reminders of the dam’s glory days as a picnic spot in the 1930s and 1940s, when Upper Nepean dams competed for the most beautiful gardens.
 In the upper picnic area, look out for remnants of old garden layouts and a grotto between a large Monterey Pine and a very large Eucalypt.
 Enjoy the stands of mature pine trees and a crazy-paved stone path leading to a lower picnic area with a series of grassed terraces.

 4. Visit the memorial

-A memorial garden in the picnic grounds and a plaque on the valve house on the dam wall pay tribute to Guy Chalmers Clift, 37, the Resident Engineer in charge of the dam’s construction.
+A plaque on the valve house on the dam wall pays tribute to Guy Chalmers-Clift, 37, the Resident Engineer in charge of the dam's construction.
 On 10 March 1924, Clift and Constable James Flynn, 27, a local police officer, were shot while taking a suspect to Appin Police Station after a bungled attempt to steal the Cordeaux payroll.
 The intoxicated prisoner, William Simpson, 34, was later captured at the Royal Hotel in Appin, and was charged with the two murders.
 He was hanged at Long Bay Gaol in December 1924.

 5. Relax with a picnic and soak up the views

 Relax with family and friends in the landscaped grounds.
 Throw down a rug and enjoy a picnic – you’re sitting on the site where the dam builders lived in the 1920s!
 Look for remnants of an old road, drains and a tennis court.
 Picnic facilities include electric barbeques, drinking water, toilets and a children’s playground.
 Drive or walk along an avenue of Monterey Pines to the lower carpark and toilets near the dam wall.
 The wall and picnic area provide excellent views of the lake in its natural bushland setting.